Bobberty/MTASTS-EXIM-PERL/README.md

-# MTASTS-EXIM4-PERL
+# MTASTS-EXIM-PERL
-## Perl script designed to be used by Exim4 for RFC 8461 MTA-STS compliance.
+## Perl script designed to be used by Exim for RFC 8461 MTA-STS compliance.

 ### Dependancies:
 ```